 Do you know how much your vehicle is worth?
-Do you have an estimate of what you’re looking to borrow with a car title loan?
-The first thing you need to do is find out the current title loan value of your vehicle!
+Do you have an estimate of what you want to borrow with a car title loan?
+It turns out that your car or truck's resale amount is the most important factor when determining how much money you can borrow.
+First, you need to find out your vehicle's current title loan value!

 Title Loan Lending Amounts

-Loan amounts vary widely based on state limits but high value vehicles will allow you to access higher loan amounts.
+Loan amounts vary widely based on state limits, vehicle values, and your ability to make monthly payments on a loan.
+High value vehicles will allow you to access higher loan amounts and some companies offer 50% or more of your vehicle's resale value.
 These loan amounts can range from $2,500 in California to upwards of $20,000 with a car title loan in Florida and Texas.

 What’s My Vehicle’s Value